chroniicallydiistracted/fantasy-edge/docs/IMPLEMENTATION_AND_STATUS_REPORT.md

 - **Phase 7 – Projection Pipeline**: Completed.
 Worker persists offensive projections to the database and an API endpoint serves player projections with variance and category breakdowns.
 - **Phase 8 – Lineup Optimization**: Initial optimizer package providing a backtracking algorithm to fill roster slots based on projected points, with unit tests.
 - **Phase 9 – Waivers & Streamers**: Implemented Celery `waiver_shortlist` task and API endpoints for team waivers and DEF/IDP streamers with deterministic ranking tests.
+- **Phase 10 – Frontend (Next.js)**: In progress.
+Added Yahoo login page and leagues table using TanStack Table; dependencies for Recharts and TanStack Table installed.
-- **Phases 10–13**: Not started.
-Frontend pages, scheduling, security hardening, and deployment docs remain outstanding.
+- **Phases 11–13**: Not started.
+Scheduling, security hardening, and deployment docs remain outstanding.
 - **Timezone Handling**: Replaced all uses of `datetime.utcnow()` with `datetime.now(datetime.UTC)` across API modules and tests.

 ## Production Readiness
 Phases 0–9 have passing tests and are suitable for production usage.
-Later phases remain undeveloped.
+Phase 10 frontend work has begun but is incomplete; later phases remain undeveloped.

 ## Next Steps
-Focus on Phase 10 frontend expansion and proceed through remaining phases as outlined in `docs/FOLLOWUP.md`.
+Continue Phase 10 frontend expansion—matchup, waivers, streamers, and settings pages—then proceed through remaining phases as outlined in `docs/FOLLOWUP.md`.

 ---

-*Maintained by ChatGPT on 2025-09-02*
+*Maintained by ChatGPT on 2025-09-01*